vincentbockaert/me.vincentbockaert.xyz/content/projects/openssh-ca-signed-host-keys.md

 ### Problems with manual approach

-In the above steps I outlined the basic steps to configure a OpenSSH Host Keys using a Certificate Authority, however there are some glaring flaws:
+In the above steps, I outlined the basic steps to configure a OpenSSH Host Keys using a Certificate Authority, however there are some glaring flaws:

-- you need to upload the CA's keypair to the server
+- The CA keypair needs to be uploaded to the server by a system administrator
-  - this implies you connecting to the server ... thus you would still do TOFU ...
+  - *this implies you connecting to the server ... **thus you would still do TOFU** ...*
-- it's a hassle to do this manually and could easily lock yourself out if done incorrectly
+- It's a hassle to do the run the commands manually and one could easily lock themselves out, if done incorrectly

-So ... if we do it manually we're still stuck with TOFU.
+In essence: if we do it manually, we're still stuck with TOFU.

 ## Terraform + cloud-init to the rescue

-There is a solution in the form of two Infrastructure-as-Code tools, namely terraform and cloud-init.
+There is a solution by using two Infrastructure-as-Code tools, namely terraform and cloud-init.

 Using terraform, we can create servers automatically + generate and manage a CA keypair.
 Additionally most cloud providers, if not all, allow you to pass a cloud-init file to the server resource, which allows us to configure the server as needed on first boot.

-In my case I'm using Hetzner Cloud, thus to provision the servers in Terraform I have the following snippet:
+In my case I'm using Hetzner Cloud, so to provision the hetzner cloud servers in Terraform I have the following snippet:

 {{< ghcode "https://raw.githubusercontent.com/vincentbockaert/tf-hcloud-infra/master/compute.tf" >}}

-In the above code, all that's done is creating two server resources with the following:
+In the above code, two server resources are created with the following:

-- passing in a template-rendered cloud-init config
+- Passing in a template-rendered cloud-init config
-- some labels (which I use in other code)
+- Some labels (which I use in other code)
-- a default ssh key usable to authenticate as the root user
+- A default ssh key usable to authenticate as the root user
-  - this is disabled via cloud-init, instead a sudo-user is created
+  - This is disabled via cloud-init, instead a sudo-user is created
-- configuring public addresses
+- Configuring public addresses

-*(Technically I'm creating multiple using the count method, but let's ignore that for now)*
+*(Technically I'm creating multiple of these resouces using the count method, but let's ignore that as it's not relevant.)*

-As can be seen in the above code, I'm creating a server and passing a rendered cloud-init configuration.

-So let's create this file and configure it to make a sudo-user, assigning the ssh public key *(which we get through the Terraform template renderer)* and disable the root user.
+As mentioned a rendered cloud-init configuration is passed, so let's create this file and configure it to make a sudo-user, assigning the ssh public key *(which we get through the Terraform template renderer)* and disable the root user.

 ```yaml
 #cloud-config